In short: people matter, and Jesus matters!

 We have found that God's story -- the story of his love, our rebellion, his redemption, and his restoration -- makes the best sense of both why we long for meaning, goodness, and love -- and why they all can seem so elusive.
 In his story, God shows that he is personal, and he is good.
 He is the source of all true love and goodness, and he communicates his goodness through his actions and through his word, and most of all through Jesus.

 This story has all kinds of implications for how we see God, ourselves, other people, and our place in the world.
-Here, we lift up just three: we are Jesus-centered, we are scriptural, we are confessional
+Here, we lift up just four: we are Jesus-centered, grace-anchored, scriptural, and confessional.

 Because God is personal, he speaks.
 And he doesn't just send messages.
 No!
 When you love, you always come yourself.
 And in Jesus of Nazareth, God himself came in love to make us a part of his story.
 Through Jesus, our great, gracious, glorious, and good God frees us to live and love rightly, finding our true and full identity in him and him alone.